Smiling middle aged woman with laptop

 Causes and risk factors of an overactive bladder

-Overactive bladder is the result of nerve damage to the bladder and pelvic floor, the system of muscles, nerves and ligaments that support the bladder, uterus, and anus.
+So, what causes an overactive bladder?
+It is the result of nerve damage to the bladder and pelvic floor, the system of muscles, nerves and ligaments that support the bladder, uterus, and anus.
 Damage to other parts of the nervous system can also play a part, especially when there’s a hitch in the communication between the bladder and the brain.
 This means that the brain doesn’t receive proper signals that it’s time to go.

-Diseases that affect the nervous system, such as multiple sclerosis, Parkinson’s, stroke or even diabetes, can create a hitch in the brain’s communication with the bladder muscles as well as in the functioning of the nerves in and around the bladder, resulting in an overactive bladder.
+• Neurological disease: Diseases that affect the nervous system, such as multiple sclerosis, Parkinson’s, stroke or even diabetes, can create a hitch in the brain’s communication with the bladder muscles as well as in the functioning of the nerves in and around the bladder, resulting in an overactive bladder.

 Bladder training